negar7918/oMHMM/README.md

 # oMHMM (Orthogonal Mixture of Hidden Markov Models) #

-This is the source code of the following paper:
+This repository is the source code of the following paper (cite the paper when using it):

 N. Safinianaini and C. P. E. de Souza and H. Boström and J. Lagergren, "Orthogonal Mixture of Hidden Markov Models" 2020 ECML PKDD